zenUnicorn/Human-action-recognition/README.md

 ## The VGG model?
 The VGG (Visual Geometry Group) model is a deep convolutional neural network architecture for image recognition tasks.
 It was introduced in 2014 by a group of researchers from the University of Oxford.

+The VGG model is known for its simplicity and effectiveness in image classification tasks.
+The model architecture consists of a series of convolutional layers, followed by max-pooling layers and finally, fully connected layers.